 History of Math Words: These pages (and other links) attempt to show the first uses of various words used in mathematics.
 Research for these pages is ongoing.
 These pages are maintained by Jeff Miller, a teacher at Gulf High School in New Port Richey, Florida.

 Mathwords: “This website is designed for math students who need an easy-to-use, easy-to-understand math resource all in one place.
 It is a comprehensive listing of formulas and definitions from beginning algebra to calculus.
 The explanations are readable for average math students, and over a thousand illustrations and examples are provided.”
 Site created and maintained by Bruce Simmons, Mathematics Department Clackamas Community College

 Discrete Tomography (new algorithm for): Use of mathematics in Tomography, recovering binary images from their projections.
 Such a projection is an X-ray.
-Paper written by by Rob Tijdeman (University of Leiden, The Netherlands) and Herman te Riele (University of Debrecen, Hungary).
+Paper written by Rob Tijdeman (University of Leiden, The Netherlands) and Herman te Riele (University of Debrecen, Hungary).